 International Scientific Symposium: Oct.
 14-18, 2019

-The Prehospital Care Research Forum and EMS World are proud to present the 2018 International Scientific Symposium at EMS EXPO.
-October 31, 2018 to November 2, 2018 in Nashville, Tennessee.
+The Prehospital Care Research Forum and EMS World are proud to present the 2019 International Scientific Symposium at EMS EXPO.
+October 14-18, 2019 in New Orleans, Louisiana.

 Researchers: Please support each other by attending all of the International Scientific Symposium sessions and ask questions.
 Full schedule details for the 2018 Symposium are at here.
 Check out the 2018 abstracts published in EMS World here.

 Find PCRFatUCLA on Facebook and Twitter.

 NAEMSE & PCRF Announce Strategic Research Partnership to Enhance EMS Education

 The National Association of EMS Educators and the Prehospital Care Research Forum are proud to announce a strategic partnership to make EMS research more accessible and understandable to our community, and to mentor a new generation of research savvy educators who will ensure our future is based on current science to support evidence-based practices in EMS education.
 Read the full announcement here.

 EMS World and the PCRF Announce Partnership Based on Science